-Caramel Turtle Pumpkin Crumb Cake: Pumpkin cake filled with pecans and chocolate chips topped with a chocolate pecan crumb top and then covered in caramel glaze.
+This Caramel Turtle Pumpkin Crumb Cake is filled with pecans, chocolate chips topped with chocolate pecan crumb top and covered in caramel glaze.

 I own way too many Fall baking magazines.

 It’s kind of an obsession of sorts.

 Each year around this time I’m out searching around for more. 🙂

 And while I certainly use some of the recipes, I’m usually just looking to be inspired by them.

 This recipe is based on one of my own but I did get inspiration from looking at about 15 magazines. 🙂

 Besides magazines the other obsession this time of year starts.